-- (a) a sample of hair other than pubic hair; - (b) a sample taken from a nail or from under a nail;
+- (a) a sample of hair other than pubic hair; - (b) a sample taken from a nail or from under a nail; - (c) a swab taken from any part of a person's body including the mouth but not any other body orifice; - (d) saliva; - (e) a skin impression;

-- (c) a swab taken from any part of a person's body including the mouth but not any other body orifice; - (d) saliva; - (e) a skin impression; - "registered dentist" means a dental practitioner registered under the Dental Practitioners Act 1950; - "registered health care professional" means a person (other than a medical practitioner) who is- - (a) registered as a general nurse or a nurse specialist in the register maintained under section 4 of the Nursing and Midwifery Act 1997; or - (b) a registered member of a health care profession which is designated for the purposes of this paragraph by an order made by the Minister; - "skin impression", in relation to any person, means any record (other than a fingerprint) which is a record (in any form and produced by any method) of the skin pattern and other physical characteristics or features of the whole or any part of his foot or of any other part of his body; - "speculative search", in relation to a person's fingerprints or samples, means such a check against other fingerprints or samples or against information derived from other samples as is referred to in section 67(1); - "sufficient" and "insufficient", in relation to a sample, means (subject to subsection (2)) sufficient or insufficient (in point of quantity or quality) for the purpose of enabling information to be produced by the means of analysis used or to be used in relation to the sample. - (2) References in this Part of this Act to a sample's proving insufficient include references to where, as a consequence of- $\,$ - (a) the loss, destruction or contamination of the whole or any part of the sample; - (b) any damage to the whole or a part of the sample; or - (c) the use of the whole or a part of the sample for an analysis which produced no results or which produced results some or all of which shall be regarded, in the circumstances, as unreliable, the sample has become unavailable or insufficient for the purpose of enabling information, or information of a particular description, to be obtained by means of analysis of the sample.
+"registered dentist" means a dental practitioner registered under the Dental Practitioners Act 1950;

+- "registered health care professional" means a person (other than a medical practitioner) who is - (a) a registered nurse; or - (b) a registered member of a health care profession which is designated for the purposes of this paragraph by an order made by the Minister; - "skin impression", in relation to any person, means any record (other than a fingerprint) which is a record (in any form and produced by any method) of the skin pattern and other physical characteristics or features of the whole or any part of his foot or of any other part of his body; - "speculative search", in relation to a person's fingerprints or samples, means such a check against other fingerprints or samples or against information derived from other samples as is referred to in section 67(1); - "sufficient" and "insufficient", in relation to a sample, means (subject to subsection (2)) sufficient or insufficient (in point of quantity or quality) for the purpose of enabling information to be produced by the means of analysis used or to be used in relation to the sample.

+(2) References in this Part of this Act to a sample's proving insufficient include references to where, as a consequence of -

+- (a) the loss, destruction or contamination of the whole or any part of the sample; - (b) any damage to the whole or a part of the sample; or - (c) the use of the whole or a part of the sample for an analysis which produced no results or which produced results some or all of which shall be regarded, in the circumstances, as unreliable, the sample has become unavailable or insufficient for the purpose of enabling information, or information of a particular description, to be obtained by means of analysis of the sample.

-(3) The Minister may by order subject to negative resolution procedure designate a health care professional in subsection (1) for the purposes of paragraph (b) of the definition of "registered health care profession".
+(3) The Minister may by order subject to negative resolution procedure designate a health care profession for the purposes of paragraph (b) of the definition of "registered health care profession".